Surprisingly, modern medicine has no distinctive philosophy!

 • Medical science has many methodologies, therapeutic protocols, extensive literature, innovative technologies, procedures, principles, and guidelines, but this is not philosophy!
 I believe the lack of philosophy explains modern medicine's (hidden) failures.

-• Paradoxically, traditional Chinese and Indian medicine thousands of years ago, with no knowledge of anatomy, physiology, or chemistry, developed medical philosophy, parts of which are still helpful today.
-They are outdated and do not qualify as standard medicine in the 21st century.
-But at the level of philosophical thinking and balance between body, mind & spirit, they were very advanced for their time.
+• Paradoxically, traditional Chinese and Indian medicine developed medical philosophy thousands of years ago without knowledge of anatomy, physiology, or chemistry.
+Parts of this philosophy are still helpful today.
+However, they are outdated and do not qualify as standard medicine in the 21st century.
+However, at the level of philosophical thinking and balance between body, mind, and spirit, they were very advanced for their time.

 Is it desirable that the philosophy of medicine be a sub-branch of philosophy (as it is today) or a sub-branch of medicine?

-The SWOT analysis points to a mirror image between Modern Medicine and Self-Healing (Alternative-functional) Medicine's weaknesses and strengths.
+The in-depth analysis points to a mirror image between modern medicine and self-healing functional medicine's weaknesses and strengths.

-Link: Conventional Modern Medicine vs. Self-Healing (Alternative-Functional) Medicine SWOT analysis.
+Link: Conventional vs. Self-healing Medicine — SWOT Analysis.

 • The confusion between symptoms, causes, and catalysts, which leads to fighting the symptoms, is, in my opinion, part of this trend," medical philosophy is a field for philosophers."
 (Symptomatic treatments cannot cure the patient, as they do not eliminate the causes of the disease.)